obhq/obliteration/README.md

 1. Main application.
 This is what user will see when they launch Obliteration.
 Its entry point is inside `src/main.cpp`.
 2. Emulator kernel.
 This is where PS4 emulation take place.
 Its entry point is inside `src/kernel/src/main.rs`.

+### Debugging kernel

+Create `.kernel-debug` in the root of repository.
+The content of this file is YAML and the kernel will deserialize it to `Args` struct in `src/kernel/src/main.rs` when passing `--debug` flag to the kernel.
+We already provided a launch configuration for VS Code so all you need to do is just choose `Kernel` as a configuration and start debugging.

 ### Action icons

 We use icons from https://materialdesignicons.com for action icon (e.g. on menu and toolbar).